alombarte/docs/krakend/content.md

 # What is KrakenD?

-[KrakenD](https://www.krakend.io/) is a stateless, high-performance, enterprise-ready, open source API gateway written in Go.
+[KrakenD](https://www.krakend.io/) is a stateless, high-performance, enterprise-ready, open-source API gateway written in Go.
 Its engine (formerly known as *KrakenD Framework*) is now a **Linux Foundation Project** codenamed [Lura Project](https://luraproject.org/).
 Lura is the only enterprise-grade API Gateway hosted in a neutral, open forum.

-KrakenD is very lightweight and simple to use as it only requires to write the configuration file, no Go knowledge is required.
+KrakenD is lightweight and straightforward as it only requires writing the configuration file.
+No Go knowledge is required.
 It offers connectivity to internal and external services, transformation and filtering of data, aggregation of multiple data sources (APIs, gRPC, queues and pub/sub, lambda, etc) simultaneously or in cascade, protects the access to your API, throughputs its usage, and integrates with a lot of third-parties.

-All features are designed to offer awesome performance and infinite scalability.
+All features are designed to offer extraordinary performance and infinite scalability.

 ## How to use this image
 KrakenD only needs a single configuration file to create an API Gateway, although you can have a complex setup reflecting your organization structure.
-The configuration file(s) can live anywhere in the container but the default location is `/etc/krakend`.
+The configuration file(s) can live anywhere in the container, but the default location is `/etc/krakend`.

-To use the image, `COPY` your `krakend.json` file inside the container, or mount it using a volume.
+To use the image, `COPY` your `krakend.json` file inside the container or mount it using a volume.
 The configuration is checked only once during the startup and never used again.
 Don't have a config file yet?
 Generate it with the [KrakenD Designer UI](https://designer.krakend.io).

 ⚠️ **NOTICE**: KrakenD does not use live reload when your configuration changes.
 Restart the container.